-- In Year 1, children should be consolidaing their understanding and use of cursive script letter formations.
-They will be starting to join. - All children write with a pencil. - There is continual emphasis on consistency in size (inc. capitals relative to lower case) and orientation.
-In addition, there is continued emphasis placed on appropriate spacing (in relation to letter size) and position on the base line. - Teaching and encouragement of appropriate posture and pencil grip continue to be core. - Joining is introduced through introducing digraphs and trigraphs in phonics in their joined form. - Unless the task dictates differently, children write on lined paper with the width decreasing appropriately according to the child's stage of development. - Handwriting is taught during discrete handwriting sessions, in addition to focus on accurate letter formations and joins during phonics sessions.
-Instruction, encouragement and feedback is provided during independent written work in all subjects.

-- Where applicable, intervention takes place (see inclusion). - The speed and automacity of writing is developed thus promoting creativity and fluidity in independent writing. - There continues to be emphasis placed on the correct formation, size and orientation of numbers. - Children continue to be exposed to cursive script on displays around school; these are modelled by adults during teaching and feedback. - Children must be joining consistently to be considered for 'working at 'Greater Depth' within the expected standard' and displaying many/most cursive letter formations to be assessed working 'At' the expected standard at end of key Stage 1 assessment.
+- In Year 1, children should be consolidating their understanding and use of printed letters, including some simple exit strokes for letters that end on the line (a, d, h, i, k, l, m, n, t, u). - Further practise of print letter formations, alongside the continuation of the teaching, modelling and encouragement of appropriate posture and pencil grip continue to be core. - For those children still requiring the development of fine motor skill and hand/finger strength, regular opportuities are provided. - Exit flicks and joins to adjacent letters start to be introduce, primarily in discrete focus handwriting lessons and then progressing into all areas of writing.
+This may be in letter families or letter/spelling patterns. - All children write with a pencil (variations in penicl type and pencil grips may be introduced as required). - There is continual emphasis on consistency in size (inc. capitals relative to lower case) and orientation.
+In addition, there is continued emphasis placed on appropriate spacing (in relation to letter size) and position on the base line. - Unless the task dictates differently, children write on lined paper with the width decreasing appropriately according to the child's stage of development. - Where applicable, intervention takes place (see inclusion). - The speed and automacity of writing is developed thus promoting creativity and fluidity in independent writing. - There continues to be emphasis placed on the correct formation, size and orientation of numbers. - Children continue to be exposed to cursive script on displays around school; these are modelled by adults during teaching and feedback. - Children must be joining consistently to be considered for 'working at 'Greater Depth' within the expected standard' and displaying many/most cursive letter formations to be assessed working 'At' the expected standard at end of key Stage 1 assessment.